hackforla/HackforLA_TDMCalculator/privacy-policy.md

 # Privacy Policy
 We respect your privacy, and recognize that we must maintain and use your information responsibly.

-<span style="text-decoration:underline;">TBD WEB ADDRESS</span> is an informational website l managed by Hack for LA which is a project (of Code for America Labs, Inc. ("Code for America", "we", "us", "our").
-This Privacy Policy describes how we collect, use, and protect your personal information on this website[ ](https://311-data.org).
+[GovCalc.org](https://govecalc.org) is an informational website l managed by Hack for LA which is a project (of Code for America Labs, Inc. ("Code for America", "we", "us", "our").
+This Privacy Policy describes how we collect, use, and protect your personal information on this website [GovCalc.org](https://govecalc.org).
 By submitting your personal information on our websites, you agree to the terms in this Privacy Policy.
 If you do not agree with these terms, please do not use our websites.

 ## Overview